MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-A-Office-Secretary-Interior/part-2-Freedom-Information-Act-Records-Testimony/subpart-G-Fees/section-2.47.md

 (c) The name and title of the Office of the Solicitor attorney consulted;

-(d) Your right to appeal the denial under subpart H of this part and a description of the requirements set forth therein, within 30 workdays from the date of the fee waiver denial letter; and
+(d) Your right to appeal the denial under subpart H of this part and a description of the requirements set forth therein, within 90 workdays from the date of the fee waiver denial letter; and

 (e) Your anticipated fees, in accordance with § 2.49 of this subpart.

 [77 FR 76906, Dec.
 31, 2012, as amended at 81 FR 11130, Mar.
-3, 2016]
+3, 2016; 84 FR 61828, Nov.
+14, 2019]